 Returning on Probation

-If you were placed on academic probation before you ended your enrollment with IWU or it is a condition of your return, you will be required to meet with the Director of Records before you register for classes.
-In some cases, you may be required to take specific courses or meet with the Center for Student Success.
-These requirements will be outlined for you during your meeting with the Director of Records.
+If you were placed on academic probation before you ended your enrollment with IWU or it is a condition of your return, you will be required to meet with the Director of Residential Academic Services before you register for classes.
+In some cases, you may be required to take specific courses or meet with the Director of the Center for Student Success.
+These requirements will be outlined for you during your meeting with the Director of Residential Academic Services.

 If you've been placed on citizenship probation, you'll need to check with Student Development for the terms and requirements.